10 Reasons Why OTs Should Be Using Occupation-Based Interventions

 10 Reasons Why OTs Should Use Occupation-Based Treatments

-1. Occupation is what we are about.
+1. Occupation is what we are all about.

 As occupational therapists, we have a chance to shine and to offer what no other healthcare profession can: the use of occupation-based activities to heal and to restore people.
-With our clinical eyes and unique skill-set, we can turn daily activities into meaningful therapy interventions.
+With our clinical eyes and unique skill-set, we can turn daily activities into meaningful therapeutic interventions.

 2. It provides us a holistic approach.